qdrant/quaterion/docs/source/tutorials/cache_tutorial.rst

 Storage settings are ``cache_type``, ``mapping`` and ``save_dir``.

-The first two options configure the device your cached embeddings will be stored during the run.
+The first two options configure the device to store the cached embeddings.

 ``cache_type`` set a default storage type for all encoders which will be cached.

-``mapping`` provides a way to specify devices per encoder.

 Currently, you can store your embeddings on `CPU` or on `GPU`.

+``mapping`` provides a way to define ``cache_type`` for each encoder separately.

-The latter option, ``save_dir``, sets up a directory on disk to store embeddings on subsequent runs.
+The latter option, ``save_dir``, sets up a directory on disk to store embeddings for subsequent runs.
-If you don't specify a directory for saving embeddings, they won't be saved to disk.
+If you don't specify a directory for saving embeddings, Quaterion will populate the cache each time you start training.

 .. code-block:: python
     :caption: tune storage